 They’ve got to write so make it a little bit more fun to work on their next math test.
-The packaging on these is really cute too.
+The sayings on these are really cute too.

 Pins are great for sticking on jackets or backpacks.
 Bunny pins are great for Easter.
 Any questions?

 Shake them and they wiggle… wiggle… wiggle… Ahem.
-7th graders are going to love these googly eyed Easter notebooks.
+7th graders are going to love these googly eyed toys for little Easter gifts.

 Something fun for their next shower!
 These are a great non-candy gift idea to give out to the class.

 They can wear them right away or save them for the next school dance.
-Either way, glow in the dark bunny ears are going to make these tweens happy.
+Either way, light up bunny ears are going to make these tweens happy.